-The FA is committed to working in partnership with the Police, Children's Social Care, Local Safeguarding Children's Boards (LSCB) and the disclosure and barring service (DBS) in accordance with their procedures.
-This is essential to enable these organisations to carry out their statutory duties to investigate concerns and protect all CYP.
+The FA is committed to working in partnership with Local Authority Safeguarding Partners and the Police, Children's Social Care and the Disclosure and Barring Service (DBS) in accordance with their procedures.
+This is essential to enable these organisations to carry out their statutory duties to investigate concerns and protect CYP.